 - Your gender.
 LTCI policies for women are generally costlier than policies for men.
 This is because women tend to live longer.5 As a result, women are more likely to make long-term care insurance claims.

-Investing in LTCI isn’t an easy decision, but it’s one worth looking at, especially during open enrollment season.
-While we don’t offer LTCI at Financial Engines, we can help you as you talk with your insurance provider and/or employer to figure out if it’s right for you.
+Investing in LTCI isn’t an easy decision, yet it’s one worth looking at, especially during open enrollment season.
+While we don’t offer LTCI at Financial Engines, we can help you as you talk with your insurance provider or employer to figure out if it’s right for you.

 Having an LTCI policy may give you peace of mind and help you through some of those ‘you just never know’ situations that seem to spring up in later years.
 Think about your future needs, talk with your loved ones, and understand the details of how it all works to decide whether LTCI should be part of your financial plan.